 You may be asking, “why do I need to practice getting a wetsuit off and putting shoes on?!”, but it sounds easier than it actually is!
 When you are freezing cold from the water, adrenaline pumping and arms aching, it can be quite hard to get your wetsuit off and steady your hands enough to put your shoes on.
 Run through your transition process before the race, from getting your wetsuit off all the way through to getting your helmet on BEFORE(!) you grab your bike and exit transition.

-Tip #3: Use baby oil or baby gel to get your wetsuit off
+Tip #3: Use baby oil or baby gel to get your wetsuit off after the swim

 On the subject of getting wetsuits off, every triathlete can tell you how annoying it is when it gets stuck around your knees or ankles!
 The best thing to prevent this is to smother your arms and legs with either baby oil or baby gel before you put your wetsuit on, as this allows the wetsuit to slide off easily after the swim.
 I personally use the Johnson Baby Oil Gel, as I find it doesn’t come off when I put my wetsuit on, but whatever works for you.